jyyyjyyyj/jyyyjyyyj.github.io/about.md

 My research interest is digital engineering.
 Simply speaking, it obtains 3d models of real-world objects through optical/ CT scanning and processes them.
 My hobbies are film photography and video games.

-This blog is used to record my research and daily life, such as papers that I reproduced, knowledge of computer graphics, image processing, optical scanning, CT scanning and programming (I write C++, and I have the experience of using PCL/ OpenGL/ OpenCV/ Unity.
-I am now learning to write Python.), things related to my hobbies, etc. My programming skill is not very good at the moment, but hopefully it will get better as the number of posts increases.
+My blog is used to record my study and life.
+The blogs are mainly about topics related to my research, answers to LeetCode problems, etc. I write C++ and have the experience of using PCL/OpenGL/OpenCV/Unity.
+I am currently learning Python.
+I want to become a game developer after graduation, so I've been learning about game engines by myself.